 - Individuals who make a false claim to secure insurance money for a canceled trip, health insurance, or other insurance issues.

 - Individuals who take advantage of your clients, taking their information, and submitting claims on their behalf to take advantage of both you and your client.
-Forbes has outlined a number of current scams, including false car accident, damage or injury claims, false travel claims, and scams that aim to steal information, such as calls from people claiming to be calling from the World Health Organization.
+Forbes has outlined a number of current scams, including false car accidents, damage or injury claims, false travel claims, and scams that aim to steal information, such as calls from people claiming to be calling from the World Health Organization.

 Insurance fraud leads to increased costs for you as an agency.
 It also leads to problems for your clients if their information has been stolen.
 As an insurance agency, you can help by making it clear to your clients what documentation you need for a claim.
 You can also make them aware of current insurance scams to help them avoid sharing their information with others who could use it for fraudulent purposes.